Alluseri/Luna/README.md

 Also the API is currently HEAVILY inconsistent because I'm doing major refactors mid writing which is really REALLY stupid and I really do hate myself for this but yeah.

+**Despite the level of abstractness, it's not entry-level!
+E.g. no identifier filtering is done.**

 ## Important notice
 Please don't hesitate to open issues regarding functionality of the library.
-Instead of wondering to yourself "why tf is this method/field marked as internal when I clearly need it right now?", "why does this method throw NotImplementedException?" or "why do I have to do this when I could have an easier way of doing this?", you should ask that question in a GitHub Issue and get it resolved directly.
+Instead of wondering to yourself "why tf is this method/field marked as internal when I clearly need it right now?", "why does this method throw NotImplementedException?", "why is this piece of metadata is not preserved?" or "why do I have to do this when I could have an easier way of doing this?", you should ask that question in a GitHub Issue and get it resolved directly.

 ## TODO
 todo readme lol idk